idea-lei/Callback/README.md

 ### Callback

-`Callback` is `MulticastDelegate`-like callback mechanism to unify sync and async callback.
+The main class of this library.
 Handlers will be executed parallelly and Cancellation is supported.
+(See [Remarks](#Remarks) for detail)

+`Callback` is thread-safe, it creates a local copy of current handler collection and send it to `Task.WhenAll`.
+(Although the `Task.WhenAll` will also create a copy if I do not, but not a thread-safe way.)

 ### CallbackSequential